Dickinson (TV series): Season 1

 The first season of Dickinson received generally positive reviews.
 It holds an approval rating of 76% on Rotten Tomatoes based on 67 reviews, and an average rating of 6.5/10.
 The website's critical consensus reads, "Audacious and aspirational, Dickinson's bold blend of period-drama and millennial milieu definitely won't be for all, but those looking to break free from the doldrums of their viewing life may find some kind of hope in its singular vision."
-On Metacritic, which uses a weighted average, the first season has a score of 66 out of 100 based on 29 critics, indicating "generally favorable reviews".
+On Metacritic, which uses a weighted average, the first season has a score of 66 out of 100 based on 29 critics.

 Season 2

 The second season received universal acclaim.
-On Rotten Tomatoes, it holds a "Certified Fresh" 100% approval rating based on 26 reviews, with an average rating of 8.3/10.
+On Rotten Tomatoes, it holds an 100% approval rating based on 26 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "With stronger writing and a never-better Hailee Steinfeld, Dickinson finds surer footing in its second season without losing any of its strange delights."
-On Metacritic, the second season has a score of 81 out of 100 based on 9 critics, indicating "universal acclaim".
+On Metacritic, the second season has a score of 81 out of 100 based on 9 critics.

 Season 3

 The third and final season also received universal acclaim.
 On Rotten Tomatoes, it holds a 100% approval rating based on 23 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Authentically itself to the very last, Dickinsons final season delivers elegant closure like a well-structured stanza."
-On Metacritic, the third season has a score of 91 out of 100 based on 6 critics, indicating "universal acclaim."
+On Metacritic, the third season has a score of 91 out of 100 based on 6 critics.